energyIt/fast-java-statsd-client/README.md

 A statsd client library implemented in Java.
 Allows for Java applications to easily communicate with statsd.

-This version was originally forked from [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) and simplified and made allocation free.
+This version was inspired by [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) but our major requirement was to reduce allocations and the performance impact on the running jvm.